 This specification establishes minimum standards for the manufacture, maintenance, and reconditioning of railroad equipment, such as railroad cars, locomotives and passenger cars.

-Astro Metal Craft & Manufacturing has an AWS certified welding instructor on staff to ensure reliable, certified welds.
+Astro Metal Craft has an AWS certified welding instructor on staff to ensure reliable, certified welds.
 Whether your projects requires certified welding or not, know that Astro will always provide the best welding for your job, no matter how big or small the project.
 Hence, contact us today for your next welding assignment.
 We love to help!